apache/pekko-http/docs/src/main/paradox/server-side/low-level-api.md

  * Response ordering (for transparent pipelining support)

-All non-core features of typical HTTP servers (like request routing, file serving, compression, etc.) are left to the @ref[higher layers](../routing-dsl/index.md), they are not implemented by the `akka-http-core`-level server itself.
+All non-core features of typical HTTP servers (like request routing, file serving, compression, etc.) are left to the @ref[higher layers](../routing-dsl/index.md), they are not implemented by the `pekko-http-core`-level server itself.
 Apart from general focus this design keeps the server core small and light-weight as well as easy to understand and maintain.